ShaneCurcuru/shaneslides/apachecon/WhoFundsFOSSFoundations-ComCode2024.md

 - Only publicly posted programs
 - Not tracking event sponsorships
 - Level amounts are approximate
-- Tracking 35 foundations so far
+- Tracking 30+ foundations so far

 ???

 I'm focusing on quantifying how traditional foundation corporate sponsorships are modeled.
-All data is drawn from publicly posted sponsorship programs in the past month.
+All data is drawn from publicly posted sponsorship programs in the past year.
 This is not including event sponsorships, because those have a different typical structure, and aren't expected to be continuing.

 **IMPORTANT:** Numbers are approximate!
 A number of programs offer sliding scales by numbers of employees or revenue; we track the top end of each level's cost.
 Also, we don't know the actual details of sponsorships; some may pay more or less depending on discounts or other factors.